mako314/EquipMe/client/FutureWork.md

 We can measure the rentals they currently have, documents that were uploaded for the rental, and the delivery progress if applicable.

+6. I thought about something for users while in the shower but forgot... pain

 FIN----